My Main Page with Links to My Book

 Suppression

-1. Consciously trying to get rid of a thought.
+1. consciously trying to rid a thought

-2. Unwarranted use of force.
+2. unwarranted use of force

 Task-oriented